Back to blog

 • Lighting directly over the site – adequate lighting of the charging site increases safety.
 Very often, the word safety is understood as a technical and user-friendly functionality regarding to the charger itself, but actually, it also means the comprehensive charging conditions and EV driver’s safe feeling while charging.
 Enough lighting has also been established to reduce crimes, making parking easier and making the overall charging experience safer.
 Also, the busyness of the area & proximity to amenities increases people’s approachability to a charging site at nighttime.
 It’s much more comfortable to be surrounded by a place where you can find activities around you – for example, a shopping centre or fast-food restaurant.

-• On-site CCTV – in some countries, the use of CCTVs is customary in every place, but they have also increased charging site use.
+• On-site CCTV – in some countries, the use of CCTVs is customary in every place, but they have also increased in charging site use.
 It offers an opportunity to show live video from the charging area, which can be used for customers by checking the availability of the chargers and in the situation of damage too.

 • On-site personnel – everyone needs help sometimes.
 A charging site located at a service station with an employee can influence the choice between different charging sites.
 Of course, this is not always possible in the countryside or in places without settlements.